Sleep Myth: Sleep is a Passive Activity –

 Don’t forget about your dreams.
 While sleeping, the brain cycles through REM and Non-REM sleep stages.
 Dreams take place during both REM and Non-REM sleep, though dreams tend to be more vivid during Non-REM.
 Dreams are important in consolidating your long-term memory and building your neural connections.

 The myth that “Sleep is a Passive Activity” is false.
-Since the brain and the body work as you sleep, it is considered active rather than passive.
+Since the brain and the body both work as you sleep, sleep is considered active rather than passive.
 Sleep is essential to brain health.
 Therefore, it is crucial to establish and follow good sleep hygiene.